ardatan/graphql-tools/website/docs/stitch-schema-extensions.md

 });
 ```

-When resolving `User.chirps` and `Chirp.author`, we _delegate_ a reference to their corresponding root fields.
-Note that the structure of stitching resolvers is a bit unique: each resolver is an object with a `selectionSet` property and a `resolve` method:
+When resolving `User.chirps` and `Chirp.author`, we _delegate_ the key reference to its corresponding root query.
+Note that the structure of stitching resolvers is unique in that each resolver is an object with a `selectionSet` property and a `resolve` method...

 #### selectionSet